Top of the page

 If the stool is collected in your doctor's office or the hospital, you will pass the stool in a plastic container that is inserted under the toilet seat or in a bedpan.
-A health professional will package the sample for laboratory analysis.
+A health professional will package the sample for lab analysis.

 You may need to collect several stool samples over 7 to 10 days if you have digestive symptoms after travelling outside the country.